Geography of Bahrain

 The Kingdom of Bahrain consists of Bahrain Island and 33 of the 37 Bahrain Islands, lying in the Persian Gulf's Gulf of Bahrain off the north shore of West Asia's Arabian Peninsula.
 Bahrain's capital city is Manama.
 The islands are about 24 km off the east coast of Saudi Arabia and 28 km from Qatar.
 The total area of the country is about 694 km2, about four times the size of the District of Columbia.
+Bahrain underwent considerable land reclamation since the 20th century, adding at least 80 square kilometres to the country's land area.

 Bahrain Island accounts for about 78% of the kingdom's land area, comprising 604 km2.
 It is 48 km long from north to south and at its widest point stretches 16 km from east to west.
-The island is surrounded by several of the Middle East's large petroleum fields and commands a strategic position amid the Persian Gulf's shipping lanes.
+The island is surrounded by several of West Asia's large petroleum fields and commands a strategic position amid the Persian Gulf's shipping lanes.

 Geographical setting and islands

 Following the return of Janan to Qatar in March 2001, the state of Bahrain consists of 33 natural islands in the Bahrain Islands archipelago.

 Around most of Bahrain is a relatively shallow inlet of the Persian Gulf known as the Gulf of Bahrain.
 The seabed adjacent to Bahrain is rocky and, mainly off the northern part of the island, covered by extensive coral reefs.
 Most of the island is a low-lying and barren desert.
 Outcroppings of limestone form low rolling hills, stubby cliffs, and shallow ravines.
 The limestone is covered by various densities of saline sand, capable of supporting only the hardiest desert vegetation – chiefly thorn trees and scrub.
 There is a fertile strip five kilometres wide along the northern coast on which date, almond, fig, and pomegranate trees grow.
 The interior contains an escarpment that rises to 134 meters, the highest point on the island, to form Jabal al Dukhan (Mountain of Smoke), named for the mists that often wreathe the summit.
 Most of the country's oil wells are situated in the vicinity of Jabal al Dukhan.

 One author writes about the geology of the nation: "Bahrein lies on a portion of the ancient Tethys Ocean geosynclinal belt represented today by the Persian Gulf.
 The formation of the principal island is the result of pressure from the mountain masses of Persia against the crystalline platform of central Asia, the thrust being absorbed by gentle folding in the geosynclines.
 The structure of Bahrein is that of a large, single, closed dome covering the entire faulting".

 Rocks exposed at the surface consist of: